puppetlabs/puppetlabs-patching_as_code/README.md

 * For Linux operating systems, this happens through the native Package resource.
 * For Windows operating systems, this happens through the `windows_updates::kb` class, which requires the [noma4i/windows_updates](https://forge.puppet.com/noma4i/windows_updates) module to be installed.
 * By default, a reboot is performed at the end of a patch run that actually installed patches.
 You can change this behavior though.
+* You can define pre-patch, post-patch and pre-reboot commands for patching runs.

 ### Setup Requirements